These are links for moving within this page

 Environmentally friendly paper

 Nippon Paper Industries ceased production of paper made solely from recycled paper (100% recycled paper) in October 2007.
 This was a result of our efforts to utilize recycled paper in a way that minimizes environmental impact.
 Furthermore, Nippon Paper Industries aims to increase the overall amount of recycled paper used.
-We would like to introduce the environmentally friendly papermaking approach of the Nippon Paper Group.
+We will introduce the environmentally friendly papermaking approach of the NIPPON PAPER GROUP.

 Saya Takagi